mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 Login hours can be set at the profile level, but not at he org-wide level.
 You can set the days and hours a profile can log in.
 The same error message is seen as when a user enters the wrong username/password.
 To prohibit users from logging in on a specific day, set ```'Start Time' to 12 AM and 'End Time' to End of Day (12AM)```.

 ## Device Activation & Identity Verification
+Device activation is another security layer.
+This is invoked when logging in from a unknown device and/or outside a trusted IP range.
+This is all based on browser cookies.
+They will be required to reactivate if cookies are deleted.
+Verification is done via ```the highest priority verification method available```, in the following order:

+    1. Salesforce Auth.
+Mobile App
+    2. Built-in Authenticator
+    3. U2f Security Key
+    4. One-Time Password Generator
+    5. SMS Text Message
+    6. Email

+A user is able to ```register a Built-In Authenticator such as Touch ID, Face ID, or Windows Hello``` to their account/mobile device.
+These use biometric data for identification.
+You can switch back to another verification mode (click on 'Having Trouble').

 ## Additional Security Controls

 ## GDPR